-After serving his country, Dr. Moriarity settled in Chatham Ontario, in 1919.
+After serving his country, Dr. Moriarity settled in Chatham, in 1919.
 He bought a home located at 189 Wellington St. East.
 According to the 1928 Ontario Medical Register, Dr. Moriarity joined the College of Physicians and Surgeons on the 27th of September, 1919.
 He opened a general family practice at 193 King St. West (on the ground floor).
 Dr. Moriarity’s medical practice was listed in the 1929 Vernon City of Chatham Directory.
 He took a special interest in service men returning from the war, requiring medical treatment.
 Dr. Moriarity partnered with Dr. Frederick I. Reid for many years.
-They had known each other growing up in Simcoe County.
+They were schoolmates growing up in Orillia.

 Dr. Moriarity married Claire Antionette Robert, on the 23rd of April 1930 in Toronto.
-Her brother Father Bertrand Robert presided over the Nuptial Mass.
+Her brother, Father Bertrand Robert presided over the Nuptial Mass.
 Mrs. Moriarity was a nurse.
-She was born on the 12th of August, 1900 in Chatham, the 3rd of 6 children born to Frederick Alexander Robert and the former Delvina ‘Ida’ Beauregard.
+She was born in Chatham on the 12th of August, 1900.
+She was the 3rd of 6 children born to Alfred Alexis Robert and the former Delvina ‘Ida’ Beauregard.
 Her father was a merchant and she grew up on Wellington Street in Chatham.
-Her siblings were Terrance Joseph Robert, Bertrand Francis Robert, Beatrice Louise Robert and twin sisters Angelina and Frances.
+Her siblings were Terrance Joseph Robert, Bertrand Francis Robert, Beatrice Louise Robert and twin sisters Mary Angelina Robert and Frances Ursula Robert.

 Dr. and Mrs. Moriarity did not have any children.

 At the time of his death, his primary residence was located at 66 Inshes Ave., in Chatham.
-He was survived by his wife Claire, his brother John and his sister Florence Waymouth.
+Dr. Moriarity was survived by his wife Claire, his brother John and his sister Florence Waymouth.
 Mrs. Moriarity died in 1973.